kimevans404/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview of project
+A fictional company, AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called on the data analytics team to review the production data for insights that may help the manufacturing team.

 This analysis includes the following:
 - [Linear Regression to Predict MPG](#linear-regression-to-predict-mpg)
 - [Summary Statistics on Suspension Coils](#summary-statistics-on-suspension-coils)